DanialArab/Pandas/README.md

 Column names are unique—so just as with a dictionary, assigning to an existing column will replace it with the new one.
 That said, if your data frame’s columns are not of the same dtype, you might find yourself with a SettingWithCopyWarning when assigning for replacement.

+<a name="21"></a>
 ### Retrieving and Assigning with loc

 It’s pretty straightforward to retrieve an entire row from a data frame, or even replace a row’s values with new ones.
 For example, I can grab the values in the row with index abcd with df.loc['abcd'].
 If I prefer to use the numeric (positional) index, then I can instead use df.iloc[5].
 In both cases, I get back a series.
-(Yes, even though the columns of a data frame are a series, pandas uses a series whenever it returns multiple, one-dimensional data.)
+(Yes, even though the columns of a data frame are a series, Pandas uses a series whenever it returns multiple, one-dimensional data.)

 Retrieving a whole row isn’t that tough.
 But what if want to retrieve only part of a row?
 More significantly, how could we set values on only part of a row?

-pandas actually provides us with a number of techniques for setting values.
+Pandas actually provides us with a number of techniques for setting values.
 My preferred method is to use loc, providing two arguments in the square brackets.
 The first describes the row(s) that we want to retrieve, while the second describes the column(s) we want to retrieve.
 This technique also lends itself to changing and updating values in a data frame.

-If I want to retrieve row a and c and columns v and y:
+If I want to retrieve row a and c and columns x and y:

     df.loc[['a', 'c'], ['x', 'y']]